Delightful cups made of chocolate, filled with a dairy free whipping cream and topped with fresh blueberries and raspberries.

 Nutrition per serving

-Tried this recipe?Share your review and photo in the comments below.
-Tag me on Instagram @livinghealthywithchocolate.
+Made this recipe?Please leave a review and photo in the comments below.